-Security Manager Resume: Examples and Tips
+Security Manager Resume: Examples & Tips

 Security managers oversee groups of security guards or officers, ensuring that facilities are protected.
 Their duties include enforcing post orders at building sites, leading training and professional development, and planning, designing, and implementing risk management processes.